-Written by Seraine Page.
-Medically reviewed by board-certified dermatologist Dr. Julie Jackson, MD, FAAD.
+Written by Tenley Haraldson.
+Medically reviewed by Board-Certified Dermatologist Dr. Julie Jackson, MD, FAAD.

-To get a sense for other conditions that might lead to oily hair, we consulted with board-certified dermatologist Dr. Julie Jackson MD, FAAD.
-She mentioned seborrheic dermatitis, which is a condition of thick oily flaking of the scalp that is often associated with oil production and hormonal factors.
+Board-certified dermatologist, Dr. Julie Jackson drew our attention to seborrheic dermatitis.
+This is a condition of thick, oily flaking of the scalp that's often associated with oil production and hormonal factors.

 Get the best tips from the cleaning obsessed.

 Puracy crafts cleaning & care items that work really well.
 Our obsession with natural cleaning performance is our profession, and we're here to share it with you.

 1. Choose The Best Shampoo for Oily Hair